Donating to Research

 Please note: If at any time I am unable to complete any of these research trials, the totality of the money would be donated to Dr. Beatrice Golomb at UCSD for ongoing FQ research.

 Website Upkeep: I have a professional web developer who actually runs the nuts and bolts of the website programming.
 For the most part he does this pro bono and I pay for the design, web-hosting, because it is my passion.
-Nonetheless, it still takes a considerable amount of bandwidth on behind the scene costs to keep the website up and running.
+Nonetheless, it still takes a considerable amount of bandwidth and behind the scene costs to keep the website up and running.
 If you feel led to donate to the website’s upkeep you may do so by clicking the link below (the donation will be earmarked for this purpose):

 Please note that donations to me are NOT tax-deductible, although after the restructuring of the U.S. Tax code in 2018, most small donations to do not make a difference for tax sheltering.
 Either way, if you are not comfortable with donating to me I will give you some options listed below.